chunrapeepat/inscribed/docs/export-options.md

 ### Get Shareable Link

 Generate a direct shareable link from your Gist URL for easy sharing.
 This option provides a simple URL that can be shared via email, chat, or social media without embedding.
+The link can be opened directly in a browser to view the presentation.